5 Facts You May Not Know About Cleveland 'House Of Horrors' Kidnapper Ariel Castro

-Cleveland finally fired Castro in 2012 after he made an illegal U-turn with a child on board, in addition to allegations he used the bus to go grocery shopping, and leaving a child on a bus unattended.
-[Cleveland.com]
+Cleveland finally fired Castro in 2012 after he made an illegal U-turn with a child on board, in addition to allegations he used the bus to go grocery shopping, and leaving a child on a bus unattended, according to Cleveland.com.

 Multiple neighbors reportedly alerted police to alarming events happening in and around Ariel Castro’s home, but they say police didn’t take their claims seriously.

-Israel Lugo, who lives two houses over, called the cops to say he heard pounding coming from inside the doors of Castro’s home, but when officers showed up, they just took a quick look around the property and left.
+Israel Lugo, who lived two houses over from Castro, called the cops to say he heard pounding coming from inside the doors of Castro’s home, but when officers showed up, they just took a quick look around the property and left.

-Nina Samoylicz, a neighbor from three doors down, said she telephoned police in 2011 to report seeing a naked woman in Castro’s backyard.
-She told CNN, “We thought it was funny at first, and then we thought that was weird, so we called the cops.
-They thought we were playing, joking, they didn't believe us.”
+Nina Samoylicz, a neighbor from three doors down, said she telephoned police in 2010 to report seeing a naked woman in Castro’s backyard.
+She told CNN, “We called the cops.
+They thought we were playing and joking; they didn’t believe us.”

 Not long after that, several women reportedly dialed 911 to say they saw three naked women wearing dog collars as they crawled around the backyward, "being controlled by three men.”

-When Ariel Castro was arrested in 2013, police also picked up his brothers, Pedro and Onil, but the brothers were released after authorities found no reason to convict them of any related crimes.
-[Daily Mail]
+When Ariel Castro was arrested in 2013, police also picked up his brothers, Pedro and Onil, but the brothers were released after authorities found no reason to convict them of any related crimes, according to the Daily Mail.

-In a bizarre twist of fate, Ariel Anthony Castro — the son of Ariel who goes by the name “Anthony” — wrote a newspaper article in 2004 article about the disappearance of 14-year-old Gina DeJesus.
+In a bizarre twist of fate, Ariel Anthony Castro — the son of Ariel who goes by the name “Anthony” — wrote a newspaper article in 2004 article about the disappearance of 14-year-old Gina DeJesus, Business Insider reported.
 The story ran in The Plain Press, a weekly community paper, just seven weeks after Gina vanished.